stefandmn/skin.clue/README.md

 # Clue Skin for Kodi

-**Clue Skin** package/addon is designed to become the default skin for **Kodi** over **Clue 2.0** - Linux OS build and optimized for RPi devices, but might be used also as a standalone skin addon for any type of **Kodi** instance (v18+ compatible).
+**Clue Skin** package/addon is designed to become the default skin for **Kodi** over **Clue 2.0** - Linux OS built and optimized for RPi devices, but might be used also as a standalone skin addon for any type of **Kodi** instance (v18+ compatible).

 Development, testing and deployment activities are driven by CCM process (Clue